nab138/theos-action/README.md

     # By default, it's https://github.com/theos/sdks.
     # However, you'll probably want to set this manually if you want to compile using newer frameworks, like iOS 13 or 14.
     theos-sdks: ''
+    # Cache Theos and its SDKs.
+They are only fetched again when a new commit is pushed to their repos
+    # By default, the value is boolean true.
+    cache:
+    # Cache location for Theos
+    # Default: /usr/local/opt/__theos_cache
+    cache-dir-theos:
+    # Cache location for SDKs
+    # Default: /usr/local/opt/__theos_sdks_cache
+    cache-dir-sdks:

 ```

 ## Example